-Check out what others are saying about our emergency dental services on Yelp: Emergency Dental Care Woodland Hills
+Check out what others are saying about our emergency dental services on Yelp: Emergency Dental Care in Woodland Hills, CA

 One of the common reasons for a bad toothache is severe decay or an infection.
 To resolve this issue, we may need to perform a root canal.
 We can do this while providing you with emergency dental care.
 Since the discomfort is caused by the infection, removing it will help you to feel better right away.
 First, we will numb the area and provide you with anesthesia and then create a small hole in your tooth so that the infected portion of it can be removed.
 Once done, the area will be cleaned before it is sealed.
 We will do everything available to safely ensure that the procedure is comfortable.
 After we finish the procedure, you will begin to feel significantly better than when you first came in.
 Sometimes it is also necessary to restore the tooth with a dental filling or crown.
 If this is the case we can either complete that portion of the procedure immediately or schedule a second appointment to do so.

 Call John M. Chaves, DDS for Emergency Dental Care in Woodland Hills, CA

 If you live in Woodland Hills, CA or the surrounding area, call 818-999-2707 if you have any type of dental emergency.
 We will work to get you treated right away so that your discomfort can be relieved, your tooth restored, and your smile improved.
 We can also discuss any other oral health concerns that you may have.